Advise Me

 When you’re buying pumpkin seed oil, it’s a good idea to choose cold-pressed or expeller-pressed products.
 These techniques squeeze the oil from the seeds rather than using chemicals or solvents.
 If you choose an organic variety, you may want to make sure it has the “USDA Organic” certification on the label.
 That indicates it meets the requirements of the U.S. Department of Agriculture.

-Pumpkin seed oil is usually sold in a dark bottle or can to prevent light exposure and make it last longer.
+Pumpkin seed oil is usually sold at the grocery store in a dark bottle or can to prevent light exposure and make it last longer.
 Store your pumpkin seed oil in a cool place like your refrigerator since it can spoil quickly.

 The downsides of pumpkin seed oil